ssuareza/golang/filesplit/README.md

 # filesplit

-A command to save a file into Memcached.
+A cli to split and save a file into Memcached.

 ## Usage